-As of this writing I’ve yet to hear of any hack, virus or malware appearing on any Kindle Fire tablets, even the 8.9″ 4G LTE model (with cell connectivity) that was released last year.
-I suspect this is because the pool of customers who signed up for that feature is still very small and therefore not worth hackers’ effort to target, but the new HDX 4G LTE line may be a game changer in that regard.
+As of this writing I’ve yet to hear of any hack, virus or malware appearing on any Kindle Fire tablets, even the 4G LTE models (with cell connectivity).

 No Other Malware Attacks Yet, But…

-On the one hand, current security solutions for the Kindle Fire line of tablets cannot possibly protect you against an attack that has yet to occur, since the security software companies can’t create software to detect and address a threat that doesn’t exist yet.
+On the one hand, current security solutions for the Fire line of tablets cannot possibly protect you against an attack that has yet to occur, since the security software companies can’t create software to detect and address a threat that doesn’t exist yet.
 Before a new malware “definition” can be added to a database of hacker attacks, the programmers have to be able to examine the attack to figure out how it works and exactly what it’s doing.
 If you buy an anti-malware/security program or subscription right away, you could end up paying for something you don’t really need for months, or maybe even a year or longer, depending on how long it takes the number of Kindle Fire HDX 4G LTEs to reach critical mass and how quickly hackers target them.

 On the other hand, quality security software is updated very quickly upon discovery of any new threat, so those who already have some kind of security app on their HDXs will receive new layers of protection more quickly than those who haven’t invested in such an app when that first hack occurs.

-Therefore, if you’re getting a Fire with the 4G cell connectivity option (and intend to use its cell functionality), or already own a Kindle Fire HD 4G LTE with a cell service subscription, plan on getting some kind of security app for it.
+Therefore, if you’re getting a Fire with the 4G cell connectivity option (and intend to use its cell functionality), or already own a Fire with a cell service subscription, plan on getting some kind of security app for it.